How to Prepare for Your Blood Draw

 Woman with curly hair wearing a fruit-patterned shirt drinking water

-Here’s what you need to know to prepare for your blood draw with InsideTracker.
+Here’s what you need to know ahead of your test.

 *If you’re getting lab work done through your doctor, please make sure to follow their instructions.
-This article presents the recommendations for those who have purchased an InsideTracker plan.
+This article is for those who purchased a test through InsideTracker.

 1. Fast for 12 hours before the blood draw